Fraud Detection - Detecting Fraud from Customer Transactions

 After importing and merging the datasets, I firstly took a look at the missingness.
-As you can see from the plot below, the dataset has a large portion of missing value and this occured in 411 features of the total 433 features.
+As you can see from the plot below, the dataset has a large portion of missing value and this occurred in 411 features of the total 433 features.
 Over 47% of features have more than 70% missing value.
-I removed 9 features because they were missing 99% of value."
+I removed 9 features because they were missing 99% of the value."

 Also, I removed the feature V107 as it has only one unique value in the test dataset.

 As shown in the plot below, the target distribution is extremely imbalanced; only 3.5% of transactions are fraudulent in the training set.
 An imbalanced data set will lead algorithms to get good results by returning the majority class, which performs badly in predicting test data.
 That will be a problem, as we are more interested in the minority class.
 So I performed balancing techniques on the training dataset to force the algorithm to give more weight to the minority class and carefully selected evaluation metrics.
 They will be discussed in the following sections.